mwanji/toml4j/README.md

 * A TOML Number can be converted to any primitive type (or the wrapper equivalent), `BigInteger` or `BigDecimal`
 * A TOML string can be converted to a `String`, enum, `java.net.URI` or `java.net.URL`
 * A single-letter TOML string can be converted to a `char` or `Character`
+* Multiline and literal TOML strings can be converted to `String`
 * A TOML array can be converted to a `List`, `Set` or array.
 The generic type can be anything that can be converted.
 * A TOML table can be converted to a custom class or to a `Map<String, Object>`.
 The generic type of the value can be anything that can be converted.